pimsmath/m2pi.ca/content/authors/cpriestman/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - committee: members
-  role: Big River Analytics Project Member
+  role: Cedar Academy Project Member

 tags:
 - '2022'